“Never wake a sleeping baby.”

 And some babies who are just about ready for a nap transition or some toddlers who take an extra long afternoon nap might need that nap to be capped in order to still get to bed at an appropriate time.

-For example, if it’s 4:15 pm and your 9 month old is still napping, wake her up so she can still get to bed before 8:00 pm!
-Or if your 2 year old usually goes to bed around 7:30 pm and is still napping at 2:30, it’s time to wake him up so he is in bed by 7:30/8:00 pm.
+For example, if it’s 4:15 pm and your 9 month old is still napping, wake them up so they can still get to bed before 8:00 pm!
+Or if your 2 year old usually goes to bed around 7:00 pm and is still napping at 2:30, it’s time to wake them up so you don’t have to push bedtime back too far.

-It’s not the end of the world if you don’t wake your child from their nap, simply know that you will certainly need to push bedtime back to make sure your child has enough sleep pressure to actually fall asleep, and your child may not get his usual 11-12 hours of sleep that night if he maxed out on daytime sleep.
+If you don’t wake your child from a nap that is going later than usual, know that you will need to push bedtime back to make sure your child has enough sleep pressure to actually fall asleep.
+Plus your your child may not get their usual 11-12 hours of sleep that night if the later nap also causes them to max out on daytime sleep (see reason 3 for more info on this).

-If your baby takes multiple naps a day, I strongly suggest capping naps when they reach two hours so he still has time for another nap or two before bedtime.
+If your baby takes multiple naps a day, I strongly suggest capping naps when they reach two hours so they still have time for another nap or two before bedtime.

 I’ll be honest, waking up a sleeping baby is not super fun, but waking up a sleeping toddler is even less fun.
 But yes, sometimes it is still necessary!